 - a full page slider under the first menu,

-We continue with a subsection that highlights the categories of the blog.
+We continue with a sub-section that highlights the categories of the blog.

 The site also uses PrestaShop in a sub-domain dedicated to its commercial part.
 The link, not too invasive, is in the menu (Shop).

 Divi fashion website n°4: The Desire

-Thus, this blogger has collaborated with many brands in the fashion industry including Vila Clothes, Romwe, Evax, Steve Madden, Lays, Lowlita&you, Dayaday, Designer vintage Loreal, Shein, Liujo, etc.
+This blogger has collaborated with many brands in the fashion industry including Vila Clothes, Romwe, Evax, Steve Madden, Lays, Lowlita&you, Dayaday, Designer vintage Loreal, Shein, Liujo, etc.

 The homepage is clear and uncluttered.
 It highlights the images.
 There are :

-- thumbnails pointing to the last 4 posts (the blog was paused a few months ago and we see that two cover images are missing, too bad!)
+- thumbnails pointing to the last 4 posts (the blog was paused a few months ago and we can see that two cover images are missing, too bad!)

-- excerpts from full-width posts,
+- full-width excerpts from posts,